mirzlab/mirzlab.github.io/_posts/2017-11-25-openam-device-warning-mail.md

 ## Configuration

-Specify the path to the mail template file inside the module configurationi (using OpenAM admin console or using ssoadm).
+Specify the path to the mail template file inside the module configuration (using OpenAM admin console or using ssoadm).

 A default mail template file is provided inside the project: *mailTemplate.txt*